Dynasty Warriors 6: PlayStation 2 and PlayStation Portable versions

 Dynasty Warriors 6 (真・三國無双5: Special) was released on October 2, 2008 on the PlayStation 2 in Japan and November 17, 2008 in North America.
 In this game, Musou modes for Ma Chao, Yue Ying, Cao Pi, Zhang He, Taishi Ci, and Ling Tong were added, and those six characters received new weapons and movesets (rather than being clones).
 There are also five new stages introduced in this game.
 The swimming and dueling abilities were removed, however.
-The graphics are also significantly reduced and the game suffers from heavy slowdown, most likely due to the memory capabilities.
+The graphics are also significantly reduced and the game suffers from heavy slowdown, most likely due to the insufficient memory capabilities.

-This version of the game was also released to the PlayStation Portable on September 17, 2009.
-Likely to coincide with the inclusion of Meng Huo in the Empires expansion, he was additionally added as a Free Mode character in this game.
+This version was also released to the PlayStation Portable on September 17, 2009.
+Likely to coincide with the inclusion of Meng Huo in the Empires expansion, he was added as a Free Mode character in this game.

 Dynasty Warriors 6: Empires

-Dynasty Warriors 6: Empires was released May 11, 2009 in Japan, June 23, 2009 for North America and June 26 in Europe for PlayStation 3 and Xbox 360.
-Like all other Empires expansions, the basic premise of the game is to become a leader whose goal is to conquer and maintain all regions of China.
-However, the player can additionally become a Vagrant (unaligned wanderer) or a vassal serving a lord, in addition to becoming a ruler.
-The player can step down from any force at any time, betraying their liege, or defecting to another force.
+Dynasty Warriors 6: Empires was released on May 11, 2009 in Japan, June 23 in North America and June 26 in Europe for the PlayStation 3 and Xbox 360.
+Like all other Empires expansions, the basic premise is to become a leader whose goal is to conquer and maintain every region of China.
+However, the player can also become a Vagrant (unaligned wanderer) or a vassal serving a lord, in addition to becoming a ruler.
+The player can step down from a force at any time, betraying their liege, or defecting to another force.
 The player can also make oaths of friendship with fellow officers and marry other characters.